OpenEnergyPlatform/academy/docs/tutorials/99_other/beginners_guide.md

 ### 2.1.1.
 Create a new table

-- You will need to create the tables at first in the **model_draft** schema.
-This schema is used for data that is still preliminary and subject to changes.
-After a successful review later, the table will be moved to the final target schema.
+- You will need to create the tables at first in the **model_draft** topic.
+This topic is used for data that is still preliminary and subject to changes.
+After a successful review later, the table will be moved to the target topic.

 - You need to specify the name of the new table (TABLE_NAME), which should be a valid PostgreSQL table name, without spaces, ideally only containing lower case letters, numbers and underscores.